Southern Discomfort (Eyehategod album)

-Southern Discomfort is a collection of rarities by sludge metal band Eyehategod, released on January 25, 2000.
+Southern Discomfort is a compilation album by sludge metal band Eyehategod, released on January 25, 2000.
 The title is a reference to the alcoholic drink Southern Comfort.
 Tracks 1-6 are demos from the Take as Needed for Pain era that ended up on splits and singles.
 Tracks 7-9 are outtakes from the original Dopesick sessions.
 These tracks later appeared on the 2006 Century Media reissues of each album.
 Certain editions of this album feature a red skull on the cover instead of a white one.